quaderno/quaderno-edd/readme.txt

 * New: send tax region to Quaderno

 = 1.25.3 – August 11, 2020 =
-* New: WordPress 5.5
+* New: Support for WordPress 5.5

 = 1.25.2 - April 2, 2020 =
-* New: WordPress 5.4
+* New: Support for WordPress 5.4

 = 1.25.1 - February 4, 2020 =
 * Improvement: show reverse charge note when needed